lilfolr/cits5503-book/Part3.md

 In this part we are going to look at IAM rules.
 IAM controls how AWS services can interface with each other, by use of IAM rules.

-We are going to create a simple database, and a lambda function that attempts to write to it.
+We are going to create a simple database, and a Lambda function that attempts to write to it.

 ## Setting up DynamoDB